-Banks should ensure that any remittance of funds by way of demand drafts / mail / telegraphic transfer or any other mode and issue of travellers' cheques for value of ₹ 50,000 and above is effected by debit to the customer's account or against cheques and not against cash payment.
+Banks should ensure that any remittance of funds by way of demand drafts/mail transfers / telegraphic transfers or any other mode and issue of travellers cheques for value of ₹ 50,000 /- and above is effected only by debit to the customer's account or against cheques or other instruments tendered by the purchaser and not against cash payment.
+These instructions are extended to retail sale of gold/silver/platinum.
+In the current scenario, where the integrity of the financial system in general and the banking channels in particular is of paramount importance, breach of these guidelines is a matter of serious regulatory concern in view of the wide ranging ramifications.
+Any violation of these instructions will be viewed seriously.